 - 1. From the makefile the make utility reads that test.abs depends on test.obj. - 2.
 If test.obj does not exist or is out-of-date, the make utility first tries to build this file and reads from the makefile that test.obj depends on test.src. - 3.
-If test.src does exist, the make utility now creates test.obj by executing the rule for it: c51 test.src. - 4.
-There are no other files necessary to create test.abs so the make utility now can use test.obj to create test.abs by executing the rule 1k51 test.obj -o test.abs .....
+There are no other files necessary to create test.abs so the make utility now can use test.obj to create test.abs by executing the rule test.obj -o test.abs cc165x test.asm